 Related : Get your students speaking French!

 This also means that what is in your textbook might not always be what is the most important.
 (Yes, really!)
 So what’s important?
-Well, all of it is, but here are the two areas I like to focus on the most with beginners.
+Well, all of it is, but just below, I’ve listed the two areas I like to focus on the most with beginners.

 The first exposure to a verb should always be with je and tu.
 They can get used to the idiomatic expressions and get speaking with only these two subjects.
 A great way to do this is with a Find Someone Who activity.
 After students are comfortable this, you can move on to speaking cards that you use daily, and when students are ready, you can add in the other subjects.